DoganA/ug4_Shaders/ReadMe.md

 Run the program via
 `bin/main <model> <vertex-shader> <fragment-shader> <normal-mode> (texture)`
-- *model* is the path to the *obj* file to render
+- *model* is the path to the *obj* file to render.
 - *vertex-shader* and *fragment-shader* specify paths to the shaders to render the scene with; a selection of shaders can be found in the *shaders* directory
-- set *normal-mode* to 1 in order to use vertex normals that are averaged over face normals or to 0 in order to skip the averaging step
+- Set *normal-mode* to 1 in order to use vertex normals that are averaged over face normals or to 0 in order to skip the averaging step.
-- provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture, spherical environment-map or bump-map applied to the object
+- Provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture, spherical environment-map or bump-map applied to the object.

 Alternatively, just run the program with the *make* commands described in the following sections. **This is the recommended way to run the program.**